Ph.D. and D.Eng. Programs

 The Dearborn Difference

-The College of Engineering and Computer Science (CECS) offers 5 doctoral programs: 4 full-time Ph.D. programs and one part-time Doctor of Engineering (D. Eng.) program.
+The College of Engineering and Computer Science (CECS) offers 6 doctoral programs: 4 full-time Ph.D. programs and 2 Doctor of Engineering (D. Eng.) programs.
 In CECS, we are committed to excellence.
 Our doctoral programs are administered and taught by tenure-track faculty with active theoretical and translational research interests.
 Students and faculty work collaboratively and develop strong mentor relationships.

 Located in the automotive industry's global epicenter in Metro Detroit, the university has developed strategic partnerships with major automobile companies and suppliers.
 Faculty and students have a variety of opportunities and regularly collaborate on innovative research with industry partners.

 We offer both the Doctor of Philosophy (Ph.D.) and the Doctor of Engineering (D. Eng.)